Artemis21/KOTH/README.md

 ## Script interaction
 A very simple system to interact with the bot scripts whatever language they may be in, via stdin and stdout.
 Still in development, but please do contribute a wrapper in your favourite language to `KOTH/src/clients` called `client.{ext}` where `{ext}` is your language's conventional source code extension, eg. `py` or `js`.
 More info in the wiki.

+## SE Scraping
+A basic uitlity to scrape and save bots from a stack exchange answer.
+Again, more on the wiki.